wurmlab/genevalidator/README.md

 To learn more:<br>
 $ genevalidator -h

-Outputs:
+### Outputs
+By running GeneValidator on your dataset you get numbers and plots.
+Some relevant files will be generated at the same path with the input file.
+The results are available in 3 formats:
+* console table output
-* validation results in yaml format (the name of the input file with yaml extension)
+* validation results in YAML format (the YAML file has the same name with the input file + YAML extension)
 * html output with plot visualization (the useful files will be generated in the 'html' directory, at the same path with the input file)<br>
 !
-Note: for the moment check the html output with Firefox browser only.
+Note: for the moment check the html output with Firefox browser only !

-Other things:
+### Other things

 4. Run unit tests
 $ rake test